 Wear sunscreen whether you step out or not.

-This habit couldn’t be more emphasised on!
+This habit couldn’t be more emphasized!
 Adopting the routine of applying an SPF 20 sunscreen on your face, neck, and arms will keep harmful UV rays of the sun at bay, and enhance the elasticity and youthfulness of your skin.
-The sooner you make sunscreen a part of your daily skin care regime, the better.
-Think of it as an extension of a moisturiser!
+The sooner you make sunscreen a part of your daily skincare regime, the better.
+Think of it as an extension of a moisturizer!

-The “Cleansing-Toning-Moisturising” ritual doesn’t take more than 10 minutes of your day, and leaves your skin supple and soft.
-After coming back home, use a good-quality cleanser to rid your skin of all the dirt and grime, following it up with a coating of a toner to close your pores.
-Finish with a good moisturiser that’ll keep your skin hydrated for hours on end.
+The “Cleansing-Toning-Moisturising” ritual doesn’t take more than 10 minutes of your day and leaves your skin supple and soft.
+After coming back home, use a good-quality cleanser to rid your skin of all the dirt and grime, following it up with a coating of toner to close your pores.
+Finish with a good moisturizer that’ll keep your skin hydrated for hours on end.